justdave/upcoming-for-calendly/README.md

-# Calendly Upcoming Event Registration
+# Calendly Upcoming Event Registration List

-Wordpress plugin to list upcoming scheduled events from Calendly using the Calendly API.
+Wordpress plugin to list upcoming scheduled events from Calendly using the Calendly API and offer registration links for events that still have open slots.